javalite/site-content/src/activejdbc/in_clause.md

 You can use this approach with relatively small lists, as the bigger the list, the longer the generated query.
 Every database has a limit on size of a query, so  your mileage may vary.

-NOTE:

-Please, see references to methods [Util#join](http://javalite.github.io/activejdbc/org/javalite/common/Util.html#join-java.lang.String:A-java.lang.String-) and [Collections#list](http://javalite.github.io/activejdbc/org/javalite/common/Collections.html#list-T...-) .
+> Please, see references to methods [Util#join](http://javalite.github.io/activejdbc/org/javalite/common/Util.html#join-java.lang.String:A-java.lang.String-) and [Collections#list](http://javalite.github.io/activejdbc/org/javalite/common/Collections.html#list-T...-) .
 These classes are already on a classpath of every ActiveJDBC application.